Jessica Simpson Reveals Justin Timberlake Tricked Her Into A Kiss After Her Divorce From Nick Lachey

 Jessica Simpson has revealed she once shared a kiss with Justin Timberlake, but it was far from a romantic encounter.
-The singer and fashion designer has been making the talk show rounds to promote her memoir, Open Book, and during an appearance on Jimmy Kimmel Live! she dished a surprising tale about her relationship with the former child star.
+The singer and fashion designer has been making the talk show rounds to promote her memoir, Open Book, and during an appearance on Jimmy Kimmel Live!, she dished a surprising tale about her relationship with the former child star.

-During the interview, Simpson talked about how she auditioned for the Mickey Mouse Club as a child in the early 1990s.
-At the time, the Disney Channel kiddie show featured future big names such as Britney Spears, Ryan Gosling, Christina Aguilera, and yes, a pre-‘NSYNC Timberlake.
-Jessica told Kimmel that she made it to the finals for the All-New Mickey Mouse Club, but that because she needed acting lessons so she didn’t get the job.
+In the interview, Simpson talked about how she auditioned for the Mickey Mouse Club as a child in the early 1990s.
+At the time, the Disney Channel kiddie show featured future big names such as Britney Spears, Ryan Gosling, Christina Aguilera, and yes, a pre-NSYNC Timberlake.
+Simpson told Kimmel that she made it to the finals for the All-New Mickey Mouse Club, but because she needed acting lessons, she didn’t get the job.

-Fast forward 15 or so years, and Jessica found herself face-to-face with Timberlake, who was one of the friends she kept in touch with from the Disney days.
-Following Jessica’s headline-making divorce from Nick Lachey, a then-single Timberlake paid her a visit and sparks flew.
+Fast forward 15 or so years, and Jessica found herself face-to-face with Justin, who was one of the friends she kept in touch with from the Disney days.
+Following Jessica’s headline-making divorce from Nick Lachey, a then-single Justin paid her a visit and sparks flew.

 “He was like over at my house and we shared a nostalgic kiss,” Jessica said of Justin.
 “And I thought, ‘Oh this is interesting.'”

-But then the “Rock Your Body” singer whipped out his cellphone and things took an awkward turn.
+But then the “Rock Your Body” singer whipped out his cellphone, and things took an awkward turn.

 “He took his phone out and started typing,” Jessica told Kimmel.
 “I was like, okay, I hope that’s not like another girl.
 Did I stick my tongue out too much?”